decretist/Dissertation/Chapter3/chapter3.markdown

 Southern, *Scholastic Humanism and the Unification of Europe*, 286-287, 304.

-[15] Noonan, “Gratian Slept Here,” 162–63.
+[16] Noonan, “Gratian Slept Here,” 162–63.

-[16] Pennington reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?).
-Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
-Kurt Martens (Catholic University of America Press, 2018), 359–92, 387-388.
+[17] Pennington reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?).
+Pennington, “The Biography of Gratian, the Father of Canon Law”, 387-388.
 There is, however, no reason to assume that the notary who reported on the proceedings would necessarily have been well-informed about Gratian, who was, after all, not a local figure in Venice.

-[17] Noonan, “Gratian Slept Here,” 171.
+[18] Noonan, “Gratian Slept Here,” 171.

-[18] Noonan, 172.
+[19] Noonan, 172.

-[19] Gundula Grebner, “Lay Patronate in Bologna in the first half of the 12th Century: Regular Canons, Notaries, and the Decretum,” in *Europa und seine Regionen: 2000 Jahre Rechtsgeschichte*, ed.
+[20] Gundula Grebner, “Lay Patronate in Bologna in the first half of the 12th Century: Regular Canons, Notaries, and the Decretum,” in *Europa und seine Regionen: 2000 Jahre Rechtsgeschichte*, ed.
 Andreas Bauer and Karl H. L. Welker (Vienna, 2007), 107–22.

-[20] Pennington, “The Biography of Gratian, the Father of Canon Law,” 387.
+[21] Pennington, “The Biography of Gratian, the Father of Canon Law,” 387.

-[21] Winroth, *The Making of Gratian’s Decretum*, 2000, 122.
+[22] Winroth, *The Making of Gratian’s Decretum*, 2000, 122.

-[22] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of
+[23] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of